Topology of the octonionic flag manifold: Equivariant cohomology of : generators and relations

-By Lemma \ref{allc}, $g(x_1,x_2)$ is a combination with coefficients in $H^*(BM)\otimes \bR[x_1,x_2]$ of $g_2(x_1,x_2)$ and $g_3(x_1,x_2)$.
-We come back to Equation (\ref{f}) and replace $g$ by the expression mentioned above, where we complete each occurence of $g_i$ to $f_i$ (by adding and subtracting the necessary quantity).
+the product involved in the left-hand side being the usual (cup) product.
+By Lemma \ref{allc}, $h(x_1,x_2)$ is a combination with coefficients in $H^*(BM)\otimes \bR[x_1,x_2]$ of $g_2(x_1,x_2)$ and $g_3(x_1,x_2)$.
+We come back to Equation (\ref{f}) and replace $h$ by the expression mentioned in the previous sentence, where we complete each occurence of $g_i$ to $f_i$ (by adding and subtracting the necessary quantity).
 The cancellations which we obtain allow us to obtain another condition of type (\ref{f}), this time with a polynomial $f$ of degree strictly smaller than the previous one.
 Finally, we use the induction hypothesis. \end{proof}

+\begin{rem} Like in Remark \ref{tria1}, we denote by ${\mathcal E}^-_3$ the vector bundle $\E_3$ with the reversed orientation.
+Set